-Source : Rolf Derpsch (1999)
+Source: Rolf Derpsch (1999)

 3.3.
-Conservation Practices in Paddy Cultivation
+Conservation Practices in Paddy

-Paddy is sown in puddled soil and requires large amount of water and irrigation which need to be applied every alternate days under upland cultivation.
-Efforts were made to overcome the ill-effects of puddling on soil, structure in rice-culture, reducing drudgery of rice planting without yield decrease, and developing double no-till system to grow rice, wheat and other crops.
-In India, paddy (root washed seedlings) is raised in nursery and when the seedlings are 20-25 days old, these are uprooted and transplanted in well puddled field having standing water.
-Transplanting is done manually and requires large amount of labour.
+Paddy is sown in puddled soil and requires large amount of water and irrigation is to be given every alternate days under upland cultivation.
+Efforts were made to overcome illeffects of puddling on soil, structure in rice-culture, reducing drudgery of rice planting without yield penalty and developing double no-till system to grow rice, wheat and other crops.
+In India, paddy (root washed seedlings) is raised in nursery and when the seedlings are 20-25 days old, then these are uprooted and transplanted in well puddled field having standing water.
+Transplanting is done manually and requires large amount of labour and drudgery.
 Hence, efforts were made to introduce mat type nursery raising technique and then transplanting using manual or automatic mat type paddy transplanters.
 The mat type nursery raising requires regular application of water and care during nursery raising.
-When seedlings are 20-25 days old, these are transplanted in the field by the transplanters.
-As nursery rising requires regular care and watering, this has not been adopted in India, except in southern part of India where it has been a success due to abundant water availability and good rain.
+When seedling are 20-25 days old then these are transplanted in the field by the transplanters.
+As nursery raising requires regular care and watering, hence, this has not been adopted in India, except in southern part of India where it has been a success due to plentiful water availability and good rain.

 Hence, pre-germinated paddy seeders (4-6 rows) have been introduced and are also being used for direct sowing of paddy in puddled soil with only 1 cm standing water.
-Use of these have resulted in higher yields and reduced labour requirement as compared to transplanted crop.
+Use of these have found to give higher yields and reduce labour requirement as compared to transplanted crop.

-Under the RWC, the direct seeding of rice using zero till drills on flat beds and furrow-irrigated raised bed system was tried and its performance compared with unpuddled wet seeding and transplanted rice in reduced till conditions.
-Sesbania sisban was grown along with rice in treatment combinations.
-Weeds were controlled through the use of 'Sofit', a post sowing, pre-germinated herbicide.
-The farmers liked inter-cropping of Sesbania for brown manuring in rice culture because of the following reasons: (i) no need of additional irrigation for raising Sesbania sisban crop in summer before rice when evaporative demands are close to 13 mm/ day; (ii) brown manuring keeps soil moist for longer period (less soil cracking) thereby eliminating the need to irrigate rice frequently;(iii) improves soil fertility; and (iv) helps control weeds (weed population is reduced 40-50 per cent).
+Under Rice-Wheat Consortium, the direct seeding of rice using zero till drills on flat beds and furrow-irrigated raised bed system was tried and its performance was compared with unpuddled wet seeding and transplanted rice in reduced till conditions.
+Sesbenia sisban was grown along with rice in treatment combinations.
+Weeds were controlled through use of 'sofit' a post sowing, pre-germinated herbicide.
+The farmers liked inter-cropping of Sesbenia for brown manuring in rice culture because of i) no need of additional irrigation water for raising Sesbenia sisban crop in summer before rice when evaporative demands are close to 13 mm/ day; ii) brown manuring keeps soil moist for long (less soil cracking) thereby obviating the need to irrigate rice frequently; iii) improves soil fertility; and iv) helps control weeds (weed population reduces by 40-50% - personal communication with the farmers).